 Under the No Action Alternative, the Regionwide TIG would not, at this time, select and implement the restoration alternatives in this RP/EA to compensate for lost natural resources or their services resulting from the DWH oil spill.
 Accordingly, the No Action Alternative would not meet the purpose and need for implementing alternatives that address lost natural resources and their services as described in Section 5.3.2 of the PDARP/PEIS and in Section 2.2 in this RP/EA, because it would not help meet the restoration goals of the Birds, Marine Mammals, Oysters, and Sea Turtles Restoration Types.
-If this RP/EA is not implemented, none of the preferred alternatives would be selected for implementation, and restoration benefits associated with these alternatives would not be achieved at this time.
+If this RP/EA is not implemented, none of the preferred alternatives would not be achieved at this time.
 Under the No Action Alternative past, present, and reasonably foreseeable future actions would be expected to continue.
 This alternative would not contribute to long-term restoration benefits to physical resources, and would contribute to degradation of resources in the Gulf of Mexico.
-Under the No Action scenario, recovery from the DWH oil spill would take much longer compared to a scenario of implementing restoration actions.
+Under the No Action scenario of implementing restoration actions.
 The impacts from the No Action Alternative would largely have short- and long-term, minor to moderate adverse impacts.